AlubJ/BactaTank-Classic/docs/overview/program-overview.md

 Upon opening BactaTank Classic, you will see the welcome screen, which can let you create a new character from a [template](#templates) or by opening an existing `*_PC.GHG` file.
 Alternatively, you can drag and drop a `*_PC.GHG` file onto the window.
 After opening a model file you will be greeted by the main UI.

 ## Environments
 BactaTank Classic separates things by "Environments".
 At the moment there are only two environments, one for the main model editing and one for UV map viewing.
-More environments are planned to be added in relations to other file format editing.
+More environments are planned to be added in relation to other file format editing.

 ### Model Editor Environment
 ![Model Editor Environment](https://i.imgur.com/RQcDjAO.png)<br>